MODERN PRIORITIES: TALKING TO MIKI AGRAWAL OF THINX

 I definitely share more victories and less vulnerabilities - I like to keep that offline between close friends.

-What does the term 'digital balance' mean to you?
+What does 'digital balance' mean to you?

 It means to be balanced with how much technology you bring into your life.